andrebianchessi/msc/thesis/chapters/001_acronyms.md

 # Acronyms

-- **DES** Discrete Element Simulation, i.e. a dynamic simulation of a system comprized of ideal masses, springs and dampers in which the equations of motion have been determined simply with Newton's second law.
+- **DEM** Discrete Element Method, i.e. a dynamic simulation of a system comprized of ideal masses, linear springs and linear dampers in which the equations of motion have been determined simply with Newton's second law.

 - **FEM** Finite Element Method.